MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 - The source data is fast-changing and report users need to see up-to-date data.
 - You need Dataverse to enforce user-specific permissions.

+> [!IMPORTANT]
+> While a DirectQuery model can be a good alternative when you have large data volumes or when you need near real-time reporting, it might not perform well when your data source is Dataverse.
+That's because queries sent to Dataverse involve translation in order to enforce role permissions, which can result in slow performance.

-Bear in mind that there are many limitations related to DirectQuery storage mode:
+Bear in mind that there are many limitations related to DirectQuery storage mode.

 - Power Query (M) queries can't be overly complex because these queries must translate to native queries that are supported by Dataverse.
 So, for example, it's not possible to use pivot or unpivot transformations.
-- Analytic query performance can be slow, especially if Dataverse isn't optimized (with indexes or materialized views), or there aren't sufficient resources for the analytic workload.
+- Analytic query performance can be slow, especially when Dataverse enforce role-based security, or it isn't optimized (with indexes or materialized views), or there aren't sufficient resources for the analytic workload.
 - Analytic queries can impact on the performance of Dataverse.
 It could result in a slower experience for other workloads, including write operations.

 For more information about determining when to develop a DirectQuery model, see [Choose a Power BI model framework](/learn/modules/choose-power-bi-model-framework/).